po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

   * Bundled with webpack.

-  * Create a service worker with workbox.
+  * Create a service worker with workbox that Caches static assets.

-  * Cache static and page assets.
+  * The application should use babel in order to use async / await.

-  * Application must have a generated `manifest.json`.
+  * Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in.

   * Progressive Web App functionality (Can be installed).

-  * Deployed to Heroku with build scripts.

 ### Deployment: 32%